westerlin/littleRPG/README.md

 ### Simple little roleplaying game (Hack'n Slash)

-This is a simple little game where I wanted to recreate an old school RPG game I had fun playing on C64 called "Halls of Death" (made in Commodore Basic).
+This is a simple little game where I wanted to recreate an old school RPG game I had fun playing on C64 called "Halls of Death" (made in Commodore Basic) by Stewart Sargaison.

 You run the game by running (python 3.6 is required):